-An elongated, asymmetrical wrap that combines the warmth and style of a shawl with the wearability of a scarf.
-Sundry means various or diverse, and this wrap features two colors, two stitch patterns and endless styling options.
-Cast on at the long, pointed end, Sundry is shaped at the ends of rows that grow ever wider.
-Two colors contrast yet harmonize in solid garter stitch and houndstooth slipstitch sections.
-The slipstitch is easily worked using just one color per row.
+An elongated, asymmetrical wrap that combines the warmth and style of a shawl with the wearability of a scarf, Sundry means various or diverse, and this wrap features two colors, two stitch patterns and endless styling options.
+Cast on at the long, pointed end, Sundry has shaping at each end of rows that grow ever wider.
+Two colors contrast yet harmonize in solid garter stitch and houndstooth slipstitch sections; the slipstitch is easily worked using just one color per row.
 A simple picot bind off finishes the long straight end.

-Techniques Used: cable CO, knit, increasing/decreasing, slipstitch colorwork, picot BO; slipstitch pattern is both written and charted, video tutorial for picot BO.
+Techniques & Skills Used: cable CO, knit, increasing/decreasing, slipstitch colorwork, picot BO; the slipstitch pattern is both written and charted, and a video tutorial is included for the picot BO.

-As written, this shawl uses almost every bit of yarn; Designer’s Notes include suggestions on adjusting for different yardage.
+As written, this shawl uses almost every bit of yarn; see Designer’s Notes for suggestions on adjusting for different yardage.